 I have some Girl Scouts visiting the plot on Monday, so I want everything to look decent.
 I weeded out the whole plot.
-Without a billowy skirt of chickweed, the garlic plant last fall is looking very good.
-The peas have still not flowered yet.
+Without a billowy skirt of chickweed, the garlic plant from last fall is looking very good.
+The peas still have not flowered yet.
 I harvested another handful of asparagus stalks.
 Next, I have a few more strawberry starts to plant to revive that bed a bit.

 I will also put in some cauliflower and broccoli seedlings today.
 It is late in the season for them, but I might as well put them in the ground.
 I had dragged them on public transit to a few talks I gave on vegetable gardening and they got banged up, so they deserve to retire and rest for a while.

 By the way, I am hosting an educational booth on Gardening for Pollinators at the Takoma Park Farmers Market this Sunday, May 5 from 10am-12noon.
 Look for the Washington Gardener Magazine banner and the butterflies.
 We'll be potting up annual flower seeds for folks to take home and plant in their own garden.

 What is growing in your edible garden this week?